Nikolai Kuznetsov (engineer): Biography

 Kuznetsov started his career as a professional coppersmith and he began working as a mechanic.
-In 1930 graduated from the school and enrolled at the "Moscow Aviation College" where he studied part-time and worked as a mechanic.
-In 1933, he joined the Air Technical School in the Motor Branch of "VVIA of Zhukovsky".
-There he studied under Prof. Nikolai Jegorowitsch Schukowski - then the head of the department for aircraft engines research, and Kuznetsov received a degree with honors in November 1938.
+In 1930 graduated from the school and enrolled at the Moscow Aviation College where he studied part-time and worked as a mechanic.
+In 1933 he joined the Aircraft Faculty in the Zhukovsky Air Force Engineering Academy.
+There he studied under Prof. Nikolai Jegorowitsch Schukowski - then the head of the department for aircraft engines research.
+Kuznetsov received a degree with honors in November 1938.

 The topic of his diploma there was on motors: four-carburettor, 28-cylinder with a 4-star air-cooled power of 1500 hp at 3400 rpm and at an altitude of 6000 meters with two-high-speed driven centrifugal blowers.

 In April 1939, Kuznetsov became a member of Communist Party organization of the academy and was elected a faculty.
-On 4 April 1941 he successfully defended his thesis on the structural integrity of aircraft engines.
+On 4 April 1941 he successfully defended his thesis on the structural integrity of aircraft engines while under NKVD interrogation.
 In the period from July to September 1942 he trained under a senior engineer of 239 fighter division 6th air force who met George Malenkov and praised the ability of Kuznetsov and subsequently sent his deputy to become a Designer at the Ufa Aviation Plant.

 Here Kuznetsov worked from 1943 to 1949 first under the leadership of Klimov then as chief designer.
-In 1949 he was transferred to Kuybyshev (currently the City of Samara) which is headed by the State union pilot plant number 2 on the development and manufacture of advanced jet engines now known as "N. D. Kuznetsova Samara Scientific and Technical Complex".
-There he worked with Sergei Pavlovich Korolev, the famous Soviet rocket designer.
+In 1949 he was transferred to Kuybyshev (currently the City of Samara) which was headed by the State union pilot plant number 2 on the development and manufacture of advanced jet engines now known as Kuznetsov Design Bureau.
+There he worked with Sergei Korolev, the famous Soviet rocket designer under NKVD supervision and control.